raul23/ebook-classifier-training/README.rst

 `:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category

-- In the `first dataset <#small-dataset-129-documents-with-3-categories>`_, the ebooks were divided into the three large
+- In the `first dataset <#small-dataset-129-documents-with-3-categories>`_, the ebooks were simply divided into three large
   categories: computer science, mathematics and physics.
 - In the second dataset, *computer science* is divided into multiple classes in order to test how well the classifiers can differentiate *computer science* ebooks.